Teaching & Academic Contributions

 Select Publications

 - Guo P, Si M, Wu D, Xue HY, Hu W, Wong HL.
 Incorporation of docosahexaenoic acid (DHA) enhances nanodelivery of antiretroviral across the blood-brain barrier for treatment of HIV reservoir in brain.
-Journal of Controlled Release.
-328:696-709, 2020. (lipid nanocarrier to target blood-brain barrier)
+J Control Release.
+2020 Dec 10;328:696-709.

-- Guo P, Buttaro B, Xue HY, Tran NT, Wong HL.
+- Guo P, Buttaro BA, Xue HY, Tran NT, Wong HL.
 Lipid-polymer hybrid nanoparticles carrying linezolid improve treatment of methicillin-resistant Staphylococcus aureus (MRSA) harbored inside bone cells and biofilms.
-European Journal of Pharmaceutics and Biopharmaceutics.
-151:189-198, 2020. (hybrid nanocarrier for advanced MRSA treatment)
+Eur J Pharm Biopharm.
+2020 Jun;151:189-198.

 - University Research and Creative Achievement Award Committee, Temple University